DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## Contact us

-For help with the international relocation payment, email teach.inengland@education.gov.uk.
+For help with the IRP email teach.inengland@education.gov.uk.

 Do not send us a CV or enquiries about teaching jobs.
 DfE does not employ teachers.